gsoft-inc/wl-web-configs/packages/browserslist-config/README.md

 extends @workleap/browserslist-config
 ```

+## Maintainers notes

+### CJS support

+To support CJS projects, this package is build for ESM and CJS formats.
+To support CJS, `type: "module"` has been temporary removed from the `package.json` file.

+Once browserslist and all third parties using browserslist supports ESM, CJS support can be removed.

 ## License

 Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.